whelew/MineSweeper/README.md

 This function checks to see if the number of revealed tiles is === to the number of safeTiles.

-- The safeTiles variable value is decided by an if statement checking the boards id, it then sets the value to either, 54 for easy, 114 for normal and 174 for hard.
+- The safeTiles variable value is decided by an if statement checking the board's Id, it then sets the value to either, 54 for easy, 114 for normal, and 174 for hard.
 - The function is called on every left click of a tile.
 - It uses an if statement to check safeTiles and revealedTiles are equal.
 - If so it will run a series of other functions.